-iBand hard case for iPhone review
+iBand hard case for iPhone full review

 At first glance the iBand protector for iPhone, from British company Tech 21, looks like any other iPhone hard case or rather, as the name suggests, band.
 Snapped around the edges of your iPhone it aims to offer additional support should you drop or knock your precious and expensive smartphone against anything unforgiving.